 The Digital Services Act, a new set of EU rules for a safer and more accountable online environment, enters into force.

-18.11 Albania joins the EU Civil Protection Mechanism.
+Albania joins the EU Civil Protection Mechanism.

-15.11

-The EU and international partners launch a groundbreaking Just Energy Transition

-Partnership with Indonesia.

-16.11

-At COP27, as part of the Global Gateway strategy, Team Europe announces a EUR 1 billion package for climate-change adaptation and resilience in Africa.

-18.11

-Global Gateway: Team Europe launches two initiatives in Central Asia on energy and on digital connectivity.

-18.11

-The Commission adopts the proposal for the interoperable Europe act to strengthen crossborder interoperability and cooperation in the public sector across the EU.

 At COP27, the EU shows ambition to keep the goal of limiting global warming to 1.5 °C within reach and helps to put in place a balanced new funding arrangement.

-22.11

 The Commission proposes a new EU instrument to limit excessive spikes in gas prices.

-28.11

 The Commission presents revised rules that will make the protection of industrial designs across the EU cheaper, quicker and more predictable.

-30.11

-Global Health:

-The Commission adopts

-a new EU Global Health

-Strategy to improve global

-health security and deliver

-better health for all in

-a changing world.
+Global Health: The Commission adopts a new EU Global Health Strategy to improve global health security and deliver better health for all in a changing world.

-22.11

 Economic policy coordination: The Commission sets out guidance to help tackle the energy crisis and make Europe greener and more digital.

-28.11

 The EU and South Korea launch a new digital partnership.

-30.11

-European Green Deal:

-The Commission proposes

-new EU-wide rules

-to reduce packaging and

-packaging waste, along with

-rules on the certification

-of carbon removals to help

-reach net-zero emissions.
+European Green Deal: The Commission proposes new EU-wide rules to reduce packaging and packaging waste, along with rules on the certification of carbon removals to help reach net-zero emissions.

 DECEMBER 2022

-2.12

 The EU and Japan sign a memorandum of cooperation to spur innovation and develop an international hydrogen market.

 The G7 agrees an oil price cap, reducing Russia's revenues while keeping global energy markets stable.
-6.12 The EU-Western Balkans Summit in Tirana, Albania, reaffirms the region's focus on EU membership and its strategic partnership with the EU.

-2.12 Ukraine: The Commission proposes to criminalise the violation of EU sanctions relating to Russia's invasion of Ukraine.
+Ukraine: The Commission proposes to criminalise the violation of EU sanctions relating to Russia's invasion of Ukraine.